-Tuition for the 2023-2024 academic year is ninety-six dollars (\$96.00) per credit hour for Maine residents.
+Tuition for the 2024-2025 academic year is ninety-six dollars (\$96.00) per credit hour for Maine residents.
 A Maine resident enrolled for two academic semesters with fifteen credit hours of coursework in each is charged two thousand eight hundred and eighty dollars (\$2,880) for tuition.
 However, student course loads and required credit hours vary with each program.

 Room and board charges are based upon fall and spring academic semesters.
 Students that move on campus for spring semester and do not live on campus for fall, must pay fall rates.
 We prorate for summer, extended, and other special schedules.

-1Ford ASSET and Dealer Trax students that live on campus for half of a semester when they are on-site doing the required dealer training will be charged half of the Room/Board rate for each semester, beginning in the 2nd semester of their schooling at CMCC.
+Ford ASSET and Dealer Trax students that live on campus for half of a semester when they are on-site doing the required dealer training will be charged half of the Room/Board rate for each semester, beginning in the 2nd semester of their schooling at CMCC.

-Applicants with questions about financial aid should contact the Central Maine Community College Office of Financial Aid at (207) 755-5328.
+Applicants with questions about financial aid should contact Student Financial Services at (207) 755-5328.